armbian/configng/tools/include/markdown/BNS001-footer.md

 Network configuration is simple and easy to follow:

 1. Choose the interface.
 If it's a wireless interface, you'll be prompted to select an access point (AP) and enter its password.
+Leave empty for open network.

 2. Choose between DHCP (Dynamic Host Configuration Protocol) or static IP configuration.